JJP512/note-taker/README.md

 ## Description

-An E-Commerce website selling succulents and cacti to plant lovers all over the world...
+An app designed to write and save notes.

 ## Built With
 * JS